Beijing to Shanghai Highlights

 - Visit beautiful West Lake in Hangzhou and climb to the peak of Jiuyao Mountain.

 - Experience local ways of life as you travel on public transport, including night trains

 - Perfect your language skills with an included Mandarin lesson!

 - Pick and choose from a range of optional activities in each destination and build your perfect travel experience.

 Discover the top highlights of China on this jam-packed whirlwind adventure.
 Starting in China’s capital city of Beijing, you’ll travel down the east coast to sleek Shanghai, stopping off at some incredible Chinese destinations along the way.
-Enjoy an unforgettable night of camping on the Great Wall, wander the lush bamboo forests of Moganshan, stroll through the bustling streets of Shanghai, & more!
+Enjoy an unforgettable night of camping on the Great Wall, wander the mist-soaked forests of Hangzhou, stroll through the bustling streets of Shanghai, & more!
 Soak up Chinese culture, sample delicious local food and meet exciting new people on this excellent 11-day trip.

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!

 Arrive into Beijing at any time and make yourself comfortable in your accommodation.
 You have free time for the rest of the day, so why not head out and start exploring?

 Day 2: Hike the Great Wall

 You’ll meet your group and tour leader this morning and head off for lunch at a local farm before hiking along a remote section of the Great Wall.
 We’ll then make camp and enjoy an included Mandarin lesson, before watching an unforgettable sunset!